Self-Improving Semantic Perception for Indoor Localisation: Proposed System

 \subsection{Pseudolabel Generation}

-We generate pseudo labels for each camera by labeling the captured LiDAR pointcloud leveraging a current pose estimate as well as an architectural mesh of the building.
-Our labels contain foreground, background and unknown classes and are created in two steps.
+We generate pseudo labels for each camera based on the LiDAR pointcloud that is localised w.r.t. the floorplan.
 First, for each point of the localised LiDAR scan, we calculate the distance to the closest plane of the mesh using fast intersection and distance computation~\cite{cgal:atw-aabb-20b}.
 We then check if the distance surpasses a given threshold $\delta$.
 If so, the point is assigned the \emph{foreground} class, otherwise the \emph{background} class.
-In the second stage, we project each point onto the respective camera frames and refine the projection using superpixels created with the SLIC \cite{achanta2012slic} algorithm, which utilizes k-means clustering.
+In the second stage, we project each point onto the respective camera frames and refine the projection using SLIC superpixels~\cite{achanta2012slic}.
 In particular, we first oversegment the image into a superpixel set $S$.
 A superpixel $s \in S$ is then assigned a class according to a majority voting of the contained projected labels.
 We further improve the segmentation by discarding superpixels whose depth variance surpasses a given threshold.
 An overview of the approach is depicted in Figure~\ref{fig:pseudolabels}.

-This proposed pseudolabel generation does not produce optimal labels\footnote{For example, for any clutter object standing on the ground, all points below a height of $\delta$ may be labelled as \emph{background} in the pseudolabels, dependent on the boundaries of the superpixel.}.
+These pseudo labels are not optimal\footnote{For example, for any clutter object standing on the ground, all points below a height of $\delta$ may be labelled as \emph{background} in the pseudolabels, dependent on the boundaries of the superpixel.}.
 The goal however is not to generate perfect labels, but a useful training signal that can be generated on-the-fly without requiring any external supervision.
-As our experiments demonstrate, even this noisy learning signal can be useful.
+As our experiments demonstrate, even this noisy learning signal substantially boosts performance.